Minimalist approach to the classification of symmetry protected topological phases: Consequences of the Hypothesis and Comparison with the Literature

 \subsection{Pumping, Floquet eigenstates, and classification of Floquet SPT phases}

-Here we would like to reinterpret the $\ZZZ$ in Physical Results \ref{rslt:strong_weak_isomorphism}-\ref{rslt:strong_weak_detail} as a discrete temporal translational symmetry.
-Accordingly, we shall call a $\paren{\ZZZ\times G}$-protected SPT phase a $G$-protected Floquet SPT phase.
-As usual, we allow for interactions.
+Now, let us reinterpret the $\ZZZ$ in Physical Results \ref{rslt:strong_weak_isomorphism}-\ref{rslt:strong_weak_detail} as a discrete temporal translational symmetry.
+Accordingly, we will reinterpret a $\paren{\ZZZ\times G}$-protected SPT phase to be a $G$-protected (interacting) Floquet SPT phase.
+On the other hand, a $G$-protected SPT phase will mean a stationary SPT phase with symmetry $G$.

-A few words about the definition of Floquet SPT phases are in order.
-In essence, what we would like to define as a $G$-protected Floquet SPT phase is a deformation class of Floquet eigenstates, rather than a deformation class of periodic Hamiltonians \cite{Else_Floquet}.
-A Floquet eigenstate is invariant under both the Floquet operator $\exp\brackets{-i \int_0^T \hat H(t) dt}$ and the $G$-action, which makes it clear what it would mean to forget the discrete temporal translational symmetry.
-In principle, different Floquet eigenstates of the same periodic Hamiltonian can represent different $G$-protected Floquet SPT phases, and different periodic Hamiltonians can have common Floquet eigenstates.
-We shall assume that the Hypothesis is valid for discrete temporal translational symmetry with respect to this notion of Floquet SPT phases (see Sec.\,\ref{subsec:particle_content_dimensionality_symmetry_action}).